mesosphere-backup/dcos-gce/README.md

 A bootstrap node is required to run the scripts and to bootstrap the DC/OS cluster.

+**PLEASE READ THE ENTIRE DOCUMENT.
+YOU MUST MAKE CHANGES FOR THE SCRIPTS TO WORK IN YOUR GCE ENVIRONMENT.**

 ##Bootstrap node configuration

-You must create a projection using the google cloud console.
+**YOU MUST CREATE A PROJECT** using the google cloud console.
 The author created a project called trek-treckr

 You can create the bootstrap node using the google cloud console.
 The author used a f1-micro instance running centos with a 50 GB persistent disk in zone europe-west1-d.